-In March 2019, CGIF has entered into a risk sharing agreement with KEXIM in relation to one guarantee account.
-KEXIM's proportion is equal to 50% of the guaranteed amount and as such, participation fee amounting to 50% of the guarantee fees will be ceded.
-The participation fee is paid to KEXIM at the same day CGIF receives the guarantee fee from the account.
+CGIF has entered into risk sharing agreements with KEXIM in relation to three guarantee accounts; first in March 2019, second in April 2021 and third in August 2021.
+In all agreements, KEXIM's proportion is equal to 50% of the guaranteed amount and as such, participation fee amounting to 50% of the guarantee fees will be ceded after deducting the respective commission.